fenago/openai/Instructions/Labs/01-get-started-azure-openai.md

     - **Modev version**: Auto-update to default
     - **Deployment name**: my-gpt-model

 > **Note**: Azure OpenAI includes multiple models, each optimized for a different balance of capabilities and performance.
 In this exercise, you'll use the **GPT-35-Turbo** model, which is a good general model for summarizing and generating natural language and code.
-For more information about the available models in Azure OpenAI, see [Models](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models) in the Azure OpenAI documentation.

 ## Explore a model in the Completions playground